 Please...

-• Program as best you can but assume that you will fail, so create an environment where failing is manageable and has a low impact on customers.
+- Program as well as you can but assume you will fail, so build an environment where failing is manageable and has minimal impact on customers.

-• Make the best architectural decisions you can, but assume that you will have to continuously improve it (evolve it).
+- Make the best architectural decisions you can, but assume they will need to evolve and improve over time.

-• Seek continuous delivery (as a goal that helps us generate the right discipline and a safe work environment).
+- Seek continuous delivery as a goal—it fosters the right discipline and creates a safe, sustainable work environment.

-• Be humble and accept failure, uncertainty, and lack of knowledge.
+- Be humble and accept failure, uncertainty, and your own limitations.

-I don't want to work with RockStars, nor with x10 developers… I want to work in x10 teams and environments, where learning is constant, questioning is accepted, errors are accepted (since they are low cost) and improvement is continuous.
+I don’t want to work with Rockstars, nor with x10 developers… I want to work in x10 teams and environments where learning is constant, questioning is welcomed, errors are accepted (because they are low-cost), and improvement is continuous.

 Remember: